Reducing overall stress may play a significant role in improving the health and condition of the skin (1).

 Researchers have found that when antioxidants are combined together, they have a synergistic effect yielding skin-protective benefits that are better than when individual compounds are taken alone (2).

-In a double-blind randomized, placebo-controlled study, a combination of two common Ayurvedic herbs, Amalaki (Phyllanthus emblica) and Ashwagandha (Withania somnifera, also spelled Ashwaganda), were administered and the effects were measured.
+In a double-blind randomized, placebo-controlled study, a combination of two common Ayurvedic herbs, Amalaki (Phyllanthus emblica) and Ashwagandha (Withania somnifera, also spelled Ashwagandha), were administered and the effects were measured.

 The results showed that Ashwagandha and Amalaki in combination inhibited certain enzymes that break down collagen by 54%.
 Collagen is a critical protein required for the elasticity and structure of the skin.